mrmcweird/Invoke-PWAudit/README.md

 By default, the tool will prompt before actually DCSyncing or testing authentication against any users that it discovered through searching.
 To skip this, you can specify `-NoConfirm`.
 This does not apply when using a .csv file input, as all of the usernames are already user chosen.

+## Import into Powershell
+To run the script, verify `Get-ExecutionPolicy` allows execution.
+Then navigate to the downloaded file in Windows Explorer and unblock the script.
+Open Powershell and `cd` to the file location.
+To import the file, type `. .\Invoke-PWAudit.ps1`.
+Then run the `Invoke-PWAudit` function.